-- #n1ql.selectEntity allows to easily make sure the statement will select all the fields necessary to build the full entity (including document ID and CAS value). - #n1ql.filter in the WHERE clause adds a criteria matching the entity type with the field that Spring Data uses to store type information. - #n1ql.bucket will be replaced by the name of the bucket the entity is stored in, escaped in backticks. - #n1ql.fields will be replaced by the list of fields (eg. for a SELECT clause) necessary to reconstruct the entity.
+- #n1ql.selectEntity allows to easily make sure the statement will select all the fields necessary to build the full entity (including document ID and CAS value). - #n1ql.filter in the WHERE clause adds a criteria matching the entity type with the field that Spring Data uses to store type information. - #n1ql.bucket will be replaced by the name of the bucket the entity is stored in, escaped in backticks - #n1ql.fields will be replaced by the list of fields (eg. for a SELECT clause) necessary to reconstruct the entity. - #n1ql.delete will be replaced by the delete from statement. - #n1ql.returning will be replaced by returning clause needed for reconstructing entity.